kyma-project/kyma/docs/compass/03-20-runtime-agent-details.md

 If the connection with Compass fails, Runtime Agent keeps trying to connect with the token from the ConfigMap.
 If the connection is established successfully, Runtime Agent ignores the ConfigMap until the connection is lost.

-To see how to reconnect Runtime Agent with Compass, see [this](#tutorials-reconnect-runtime-agent-with-compass) tutorial.
+To see how to reconnect the Runtime Agent with Compass, see [this](#tutorials-reconnect-runtime-agent-with-compass) tutorial.